mate-academy/jv-program-common-mistakes/java-JDBC/jdbc-intro/JDBC-intro_checklist.md

             throw new DataProcessingException("Can't get manufacturer by id " + id, e);
             throw new DataProcessingException("Can't insert manufacturer " + manufacturer, e);
     ```

-* Add an empty line at the end of all files.

 * Don't use schema's name in your queries, cause you are configuring it while establishing a connection with DB.
 ```sql